Irish Wolfhound Common Health Concerns

 Place an IV catheter and give:

-On this point, do you have access to Board Certified Veterinary care for your Wolfhound?
-Excellent medical care often can be a life-saver for your hound.
-In fact, I use my local veterinarian only for basics such as annual tick blood tests and vaccinations.
-In truth, many small community veterinary hospitals with broad based clinical practices do not have 'state-of-the-art' diagnosis equipment to include digital radiography and high resolution, harmonic Doppler imaging ultrasounds.
+Begin with a veterinarian experienced with sighthounds.
+A vet without that unique experience could mean life or death for your companion.
+I use my local veterinarian only for basics such as annual tick blood tests, CBC, ultrasounds for pregnancies, basic x-rays, and vaccinations.
+In truth, many small community veterinary hospitals with broad-based clinical practices do not have 'state-of-the-art' diagnosis equipment to include digital radiography and high resolution & harmonic Doppler imaging ultrasounds.
 These are, at the very least, vital tools for complicated diagnoses.
-What is Board Certified practitioner?
-The American Board of Veterinary Practitioners (ABVP) describe it as this:

 These specialists are a very small group of doctors who have earned the title Specialist from the ABVP.
 In fact, your veterinarian is one of 900 ABVP Specialists in the United States and abroad...

-Though some local community broad based or General Practitioner veterinarians are skilled, I utilize the services of a Board Certified Veterinary Specialty practice for Cardiology, Internal Medicine, Orthopedics, Ophthalmology, Oncology, etcetera, for medical diagnosis, digital radiography, ultrasounds and or life-threatening situations.
-I also use a skilled soft tissue surgeon for spays, neuters, and other routine incisions and I am admittedly bias in favor of Cornell University College of Veterinary Medicine graduates.
+Though some local community-based or General Practitioner veterinarians are skilled, I utilize the services of a Board Certified Veterinary Specialty practice for Cardiology, Internal Medicine, Orthopedics, Ophthalmology, Oncology, etc., for medical diagnosis, digital radiography, ultrasounds, and or life-threatening situations.
+I also use a skilled soft tissue surgeon for spays, neuters, and other routine incisions, and I am admittedly biased in favor of Cornell University College of Veterinary Medicine graduates.

 I drive 4 hours EACH way for a total of 8 hours drive time to visit my Board Certified Cardiologist.
-I reside in the Adirondack Mountains of upstate New York and depending on the season, these mountainous roadways are subject to inclement weather, but, it is extremely important that I have the foremost professional veterinary care for my wolfhounds.
-I also counsel new puppy owners to select a specialty clinic who has critical care staff on hand 24-hours per day, seven days weekly to attend to the patients.
+You must have the foremost professional veterinary care for your wolfhound.
+I also counsel new puppy owners to select a specialty clinic that has critical care staff on hand 24-hours per day, seven days weekly to attend to the patients.
 I also discourage, if possible, any new owners from using an emergency clinic that requires a sick dog to be moved in the morning to a General Practitioner.
-In short, I strongly urge owners to pursue a board certified specialty practice to provide medical care for their wolfhounds regardless of any inconvenient distance.
+In short, I strongly urge owners to pursue a board-certified specialty practice to provide medical care for their wolfhounds regardless of any inconvenient distance.

 Drug Side Effects

-Another issue of significance that new owner must be aware of is the tendency for Sighthounds to be hypersensitive or even allergic to a number of other medicines and narcotic analgesics such as opiates.
+Another issue of significance that the new owner must be aware of is the tendency for Sighthounds to be hypersensitive or even allergic to several other medicines and narcotic analgesics such as opiates.
 One particular opiate that one of my Irish Wolfhounds had a severe reaction to was Buprenorphine

-• Buprenorphine.
-This drug is often used by veterinarians and administered as a pain reliever prior to surgery.
-Soon after waking from surgery, she encountered respiratory distress with significant panting so profound and prolonged that she developed edemas on both sides of her tongue.
+Buprenorphine.
+This drug is often used by veterinarians and administered as a pain reliever before surgery.
+Soon after waking from surgery, she encountered respiratory distress with significant panting so profound and prolonged that she developed edema on both sides of her tongue.
 The edemas were substantial in size so that the attending veterinarians were very concerned that her tongue would swell and block the trachea.
-The excessive respiratory stimulation, an after-effect of a severe reaction that continued for over 10 hours, was believed to be the reason for the edemas.
-Due to the excessive panting and subsequent dehydration, the wolfhound was administered intervenous fluids.
+The excessive respiratory stimulation, an after-effect of a severe reaction that continued for over 10 hours, was believed to be the reason for the edema.
+Due to the excessive panting and subsequent dehydration, the wolfhound was administered intravenous fluids.

-The respiratory distress diminished after nearly 12 hours, and the edemas resolved themselves after several days.
-A scary incident that shall not be forgotten and although there is no conclusive evidence, short of re-administering this drug again, it was logically concluded that it was a severe and abnormal reaction to the opioid.
+The respiratory distress diminished after nearly 12 hours, and the edema resolved after several days.
+A scary incident that shall not be forgotten, and although there is no conclusive evidence, short of re-administering this drug again, it was logically concluded that it was a severe and abnormal reaction to the opioid.
 Consequently, all my veterinarian's files have a medical warning banner NOT to use any opiate drug on our Irish Wolfhounds.

 After she had ceased vomiting, the blood was absorbed and eliminated through the intestines.
 Kellyanne was administered 2 grams twice daily of Sucralfate, which is an oral anti-ulcer drug used to coat ulcers in the gastrointestinal tract to protect them from stomach acid and allow them to heal, which were caused by the Meloxicam.
 Though she ceased vomiting, it took Kellyanne five long days for her stomach to improve, her tarry black stools to disappear, and nearly seven days for the abdomen's swelling to dissipate completely.
 Even 16 days after surgery, she still ate somewhat sparingly compared to her normal, healthy appetite.